Program Leader: Prof. Xiao Hua Wang

-Prof. Peter Steinberg, Prof. Emma Johnston, A/Prof. Moninya Roughan, Dr Andrew Kiss, Mr Chris Lane, Ms Zhibing Li, Mr Guan Dong Gao, Ms Amanda Xiao, Ms Zhixin Cheng, Mr Fanglou Liao, A/Prof Liz Tyo, Prof. Charles Lemckert
+Prof. Peter Steinberg, Prof. Emma Johnston, A/Prof. Moninya Roughan, A/Prof. Erick Fredj, Dr Andrew Kiss, Mr Chris Lane, Ms Zhibing Li, Mr Guan Dong Gao, Ms Amanda Xiao, Ms Zhixin Cheng, Mr Fanglou Liao, Prof. Charles Lemckert

 - To develop and apply hydrodynamics and sediment transport models in estuaries, ports, and turbid coastal environments;

 - To explore the structure, function, dynamics and interactions of marine ecosystems and their relationships with common environmental stressors within estuarine and coastal waters;

 - To develop regional coastal ocean observing and forecasting system.

 - Fostering excellence in comparative research on natural resource management in China, Australia and with other international partners.

 - Sharing of research knowledge and development of new insights and capacity to contribute to marine and coastal natural resource management.